DeepeshnotCool/YelpCamp/README.md

 Designed and implemented MongoDB infrastructure to store reviews/comments data and relevant information associated with users and campsites.

-A Springified version of Colt Steele's famous Yelpcamp project from The Web Developer Bootcamp.
+A Springified version of Yelpcamp project.